History and Vision of the Parenting PATH

 The Exchange Club Center for Child Abuse Prevention of North Carolina, Inc. was founded in October of 1981, following a Forsyth County N.C. task force discussion on needed prevention services to deal with rapidly increasing reports of child abuse and neglect.

-The Exchange Club of Greater Winston-Salem had proposed the program model following the adoption nationally of using parent aides (then known as lay therapists) to work in homes with families.
+The Exchange Club of Greater Winston-Salem had proposed following the National Exchange Foundation's model of using parent aides (then known as lay therapists) to work in homes with families.